Tuesday, March 3, 2026

 • Measurement: Use an inner diameter in millimeters (mm) for the cylinder that will become your hole.

-• Ring Component: Use the "Torus" or "Tube" basic shape, setting the diameter to the desired finger size, plus wall thickness.
+• Ring Component: Use the "Torus" basic shape, setting the diameter to the desired finger size, plus wall thickness.
+Make sure you make it thick enough and tall enough for your letters to be BOLD.

 Sizing Table: